 Sisters and brothers might need help coping with feelings of shame that they have someone gay in the family.
-They may also need help dealing with peer condemnation and harassment once it is found out that they have a gay or lesbian sibling.
-Furthermore, they may be anxiously questioning their own sexuality-even if they have no same-sex attractions.
+They may also need help dealing with peer condemnation and harassment once others find out that they have a gay or lesbian sibling.
+Furthermore, they may be anxiously questioning their own sexuality, even if they have no same-sex attractions.
 A lack of such feelings does not necessarily preclude a sibling from wondering "Could this happen to me too?"

 In addition, I have also seen parents with good intentions isolate their gay children's younger siblings, keeping the gay child's sexual orientation a secret and therefore excluding brothers and sisters from family discussions of this topic.

 Sometimes parents do this because they want to protect their younger children from information they believe they cannot handle.
 At other times, this is done inadvertently when, after the gay child comes out, parents and gay kids emotionally withdraw from the family, leaving siblings to deal with their reactions alone.